ertanszr-git/HEART/README.md

-# HTTP Error Alert Recording Tool - HEART
+# HTTP Error Alert and Recording Tool - HEART

 HEART is a script for monitoring port 80 (HTTP port) and recording all HTTP errors.